More Details

 Choosing the right fabric

-"If flame resistant fabrics are healthier and more environmentally friendly, why are we still using flame retardant fabrics?" you might wonder.
-The main reason is cost; flame resistant fabrics are more expensive.
+"If flame resistant fabrics are healthier and more environmentally friendly, why are we still using flame retardant fabrics?" this is something you might wonder.
+And here's your answer: the main reason is cost.
+Flame resistant fabrics are more expensive.
 However, some industries, like baby strollers and children's toys, are starting to look for new fabric types due to regulations.
-Fortunately, there are solutions available.
+And luckily, there are solutions available.

 Some textile manufacturers offer fabrics with phosphorus levels below 1,000 ppm, which current SGS/ITS testing reports as N/A. Companies like Yu-City use special weaving techniques to create chemical-free fabrics that still meet federal safety flammability standards.
 These fabrics meet safety standards, pose no health risks, and are cost-effective.